Cross Stream Sampler (CSS).

 Railing system: Stainless Steel AISI 304/316 or painted carbon steel

-Instruments: Inductive Position switches
+Instruments: Inductive Position switches.

-Gear Motor: SEW or similar
+Gear Motor: SEW or equivalent.

 1. The M&W central control cabinet can exchange signals with the client’s control system.

 2. The CSS can be delivered with a vertical 90° tilted railing system if space constraints is an issue.

 3. As an option the CSS can be delivered with a complete housing-enclosure.
 A housing can be required if the material has to be contained inside the sampler, especially for dusty material.

 Cross Stream samplers can be calibrated with respect to the client’s material(s) and local sampling conditions.
 M&W offer clients a facility for quantitative assessment of the performance of CCS on the client’s own material(s), following one or several types of tests, the Replication Experiment test, or variographic characterisation of process sampling performance.